Ch. 02

 it's fine, Carlotta.

 She put the phone down.
 Twenty-six years old and still checking the age of the fusilli.
-Carlotta had her own life: a job at a bookshop in Navigli, a boyfriend Lucia had met twice, opinions about everything and patience for nothing.
-She was twenty-six and still texting her mother about leftovers.
+Carlotta worked at a bookshop in Navigli and kept bringing home novels she'd decided her mother needed, pressing them on her with the confidence of someone who'd never had to read for work.
+They sat in a stack by Lucia's bed, spines uncracked, next to the journals she actually opened.
+She had a boyfriend Lucia had met twice and opinions about everything and patience for nothing, and she was twenty-six and still texting her mother about leftovers.

 She looked at the papers.
 She looked at the latte she hadn't ordered.
 She thought about the lamp and how it weighed nothing in her hand, like a prop.